Heise Group

-Heise (officially Heise Gruppe) is a German media conglomerate headquartered in Hanover.
+Heise Gruppe GmbH & Co.
+KG is a German media conglomerate headquartered in Hanover.
 It was founded in 1949 by Heinz Heise and is still family-owned.
 Its core business is directory media as well as general-interest and specialist media from the fields of computer technology, information technology and network culture.
 Another focus of its business activities is portals for price and product comparisons.

 History

 In 1949, Heinz Heise founded the publishing house named after him in Hanover-Badenstedt.
 The company's first product was an address book for the town of Bünde, later joined by the telephone directory for Einbeck.
 Gradually, other cities and regions were added to the product range.
 In addition, Heise expanded the program to include non-fiction topics, such as manuals on law.
 By 1960, sales had risen to over one million marks.

 In 1972, Heinz Heise handed over the management of the company to his son Christian.
 Under his leadership, a magazine for electronics and technology topics, was created.
 The first issue of the computer magazine c't appeared in 1983, followed by the professional magazine iX in 1988.
 Both publications are still around today.
 Later, the IT sector was further expanded with the acquisition of the Heidelberg-based Dpunkt Verlag.

 After the fall of the Berlin Wall, Heise expanded into the states of the former Eastern Bloc.
 In 1992, the company took over the long-established Hinstorff publishing house in Rostock.
 Having previously invested in regional radio stations, Heise participated in the founding of Radio 21, a private radio station in Lower Saxony, in year 2000.
 Additionally, Heise invested in digital business models with partner publishers: Das Örtliche and Das Telefonbuch appeared online for the first time.
 The news portal heise.de was created and supplemented by Telepolis and other channels.
 The MIT magazine Technology Review, whose German-language version has been published by Heise since 2003, was widely recognized.

 In recent years, price comparison portals have taken on greater importance at Heise.
 The company has stakes in billiger.de, guenstiger.de and geizhals.at.